StackStorm/st2docs/docs/source/inquiries.rst

 ..
 TODO - Update with chatops when the core PR is merged and an action and action-alias has been added to st2 pack

-Securing Inquiries with RBAC
+Securing Inquiries
 ----------------------------------------

 At initial release, Inquiries work a little differently from other system resources with it comes to granting permissions to them via RBAC.
-The ``users`` and ``roles`` parameters allows you to control who can respond to a specific inquiry, right in the workflow.
-With this granularity being offered in parameters, RBAC for Inquiries is a bit simpler.
+The ``users`` and ``roles`` parameters for the ``core.ask`` action allows you to control who can respond to a specific inquiry, right in the workflow.
+With this granularity being offered in parameters, RBAC for Inquiries is a bit simpler, focusing broadly on who has access to Inquiries in general, leaving specific access control to the action parameters.

 For example, rather than specifying a particular Inquiry when constructing a role, all Inquiry UIDs should be specified as ``inquiry:``.
 Whatever permissions are granted in the role are granted to all inquiries: